 Imidacloprid showed good efficacy for larvae of oriental beetle and May/June beetles, but no efficacy for larvae of black vine weevil and strawberry rootworm in single trials.
-This active ingredient provided excellent control of redheaded flea beetles and commercially acceptable control of European elm leaf weevils.
+This active ingredient provided excellent control of Japanese beetles and redheaded flea beetles, and commercially acceptable control of European elm leaf weevils.
+Data collected were insufficient to make conclusions on efficacy of Marathon and other treatments on Ambrosia beetles in 2 experiments.